On this page, learn about On-Campus Recruiting and how to be successful at job fairs.

 1. Attend a campus recruitment workshop or have an individual conference with a staff member to prepare for interviews and/or job fairs.

-2. Prepare your résumé.
-If you have never written a résumé or if you need help, attend one of the CCS résumé writing workshops or walk-in résumé critique sessions.
+2. Prepare your resume.
+If you have never written a resume or if you need help, attend one of the Career Services resume writing workshops or walk-in resume critique sessions.

-3. Submit your resume to CCS by the posted deadline for each firm you want to interview with.
+3. Submit your resume to Career Services by the posted deadline for each firm you want to interview with.
 Each recruiter you meet with will expect to receive a copy of your resume.

 4. Prepare for interviews.
 Recruiters report that students with interview training make stronger impressions.
-Thus, we strongly recommend attending a CCS interviewing workshop.
+Thus, we strongly recommend attending a Career Services interviewing workshop.

 Succeeding at Job Fairs and On-campus Recruiting Events

 Meeting recruiters at job fairs may seem both intimidating and overwhelming.
 But job fairs are a crucial job search technique you can’t afford to ignore.
 Here are some guidelines to help you successfully utilize these opportunities.

 Due to the hectic nature of most job fairs, the first impression is even more critical than in a traditional job interview.
 This means several things:

 - Dress professionally, just as you would for an interview.
 You may be tempted to just “drop by” in your jeans and t-shirt to pick up company literature.
 Don't!
 You could severely limit your chance to develop critical contacts.